Andy Murray

-Murray is an all-court player who excels in particular at defense, returning serve and constructing points.
-He is generally regarded as having one of the best and most consistent two-handed backhands on the ATP Tour.
-Murray is considered a national hero in Great Britain for reestablishing the country as a leading force in men's tennis for the first time since the early 20th century.
+Murray was an all-court player who excelled in particular at defence, returning serve and constructing points.
+He was generally regarded as possessing one of the most consistent two-handed backhands on the ATP Tour.
+Murray is credited with re-establishing Great Britain as a leading force in men's tennis for the first time since the early 20th century.
 He and his brother led the Great Britain Davis Cup team to a title in 2015.
-Murray has been outspoken as a feminist, and became only the second top-10 player in the history of the ATP Tour to have a female coach when he hired Amélie Mauresmo.
-As of 2022, he is the only player to defeat Novak Djokovic in a Wimbledon final.
+Murray has been outspoken on issues of equality, and became only the second top-10 player in the history of the ATP Tour to have a female coach when he hired Amélie Mauresmo in 2014.
+Shortly following his playing career, Murray took up a coaching partnership with his former rival Djokovic for the 2025 Australian Open.